 - Uploading videos is possible up to 1 gigabyte

-- Original photos can be downloaded innumerable times
+- Original images can be downloaded innumerable times

 - Advertisements appear automatically during browsing

-Flickr Pro – It is paid account whose annual subscription costs 50 dollars or monthly charges are 6 dollars.
+Flickr Pro is a paid account whose annual subscription costs 50 dollars, and monthly charges are 6 dollars.
 Its features include-

 - Can remove advertisements while browsing

-- Offers 20% off on certain photo editing softwares
+- Offers 20% off on specific photo editing software

-- Have highly developed photostats that show number of viewings
+- Have highly developed photostats that show the number of viewings

 Liked this post?
 Check out the complete series on Marketing Mix